 - Water rinse.
 Once the detergent has broken down the contaminants it is time to flush the compressor with water to remove all residues including the cleaning chemicals.

 - Engine run.
-Once the clean has been completed, the engine can be quickly and easily dried by briefly dry-motoring it or by carrying out a fired dryout run.
+Once the cleaning has been completed, the engine can be quickly and easily dried by briefly dry-motoring it or by carrying out a fired dryout run.

 Special considerations for compressor washing